RN to Bachelor of Science in Nursing

 - Baccalaureate Generalist Nursing Practice: Incorporate knowledge, skills, and attitudes essential to clinical decision making and patient care provision for individuals and populations across the lifespan.

-The RN to Bachelor of Science Degree in Nursing (BSN) is designed for the working RN with an Associate Degree in Nursing from a regionally accredited institution.
+The RN to Bachelor of Science Degree in Nursing (BSN) is designed for the working RN with an Associate Degree in Nursing (ADN or ASN) from a regionally accredited institution.
 Students have 4 options to complete this degree program:

 - Option 1: Full-time students take 2 courses per 8-week session and complete the nursing core coursework within 1 academic year.

 - Option 2: Part-time students take 1 course per 8-week session and complete the nursing core coursework within 2 academic years.

 - Option 3: Community College Dual Enrollment Full-time: Students will take 2 courses in the summer sessions between their first and second year in the associate degree program, and 2 courses during the following summer session.
 Students will take 2 courses per 8-week session during the fall and spring semesters following the completion of their associate degree program.
 Students complete the RN to BSN program within 1 year of completing their Associate Degree in Nursing.